liubotsvetkov/ParkHub/README.md

 ## Future Development

+- Use actual sensors and implement the idea in practice
 - Expand our app to more parking lots and more cities
 - Include the ability to book parking slots for a period of time
 - Add option to pay for booking through smart card, account or credit card